soerlemans/awx/README.md

 The reasons why Rust is not considered suitable:
  + Slightly slower than C++
  + Most systems do not come with a Rust compiler
- + Rust pulls a lot of dependencies
  + No large benefit out of the memory safety that Rust supplies
-   + Most of awx input will come from files or pipes, meaning that it being abused by a malicious user is significantly less likely to happen
-     (it would still be possible that somebody uses the program irresponsibly)
-   + `cppfront` and `valgrind` will be used to weed out memory errors

 Goals Awx aims to achieve:
  + Be as fast as possible
- + Be extremely lightweight
+ + Be lightweight
  + Add scoping to variables
  + Implement some high level language constructs
- + Maintain some level of AWK compatibility
+ + Maintain POSIX AWK compatibility
+ + Add some new features that are backwards compatible

 Features
 --------
 Our aim is to implement the following features in AWX:
+ + Default arguments
  + Assignable rules
  + Nested rules
- + Scoping
- + Modules
- + Compilable `.awx` files
  + Extended regular expressions support
  + Perl regular expressions support
+ + Byte compiled `.awx` files
+ + Modules

 Features so far implemented:
- + Absolutely none
+ + TODO: Implement features

 Getting AWX
 -----------